mdref/mdref-pq/pq/Connection.md

 * STARTED
 Waiting for connection to be made.
 * MADE
-Connection OK; waiting to send.
+Connection okay; waiting to send.
 * AWAITING_RESPONSE
 Waiting for a response from the server.
 * AUTH_OK